 The regulations that govern marketing approvals, pricing, and reimbursement for new medicines vary widely from country to country.
 Some countries require approval of the sale price of a medicine before it can be marketed.
 In many countries, the pricing review period begins after marketing or product licensing approval is granted.
 In some foreign markets, prescription pharmaceutical pricing remains subject to continuing governmental control even after initial approval is granted.
 As a result, we might obtain marketing approval for a medicine in a particular country, but then be subject to price regulations that delay or might even prevent our commercial launch of the medicine, possibly for lengthy time periods, and negatively impact the revenues we are able to generate from the sale of the medicine in that country.
-Adverse pricing limitations may hinder our ability to recoup our investment in one or more product candidates we may develop obtain marketing approval.
+Adverse pricing limitations may hinder our ability to recoup our investment in one or more product candidates we may develop, even if any product candidates we may develop obtain marketing approval.